The crazy world of front garden regulation

 Local councils, communities and others all bear the consequences of this growing loss of front gardens but there is very little anyone, apart from the Government, can do about it.

-Local authorities have to approve most applications for crossovers under the government’s Permitted Development rules.
-Grounds for refusal are few: safety if too close to a road junction or bus stop; if a lamppost, tree or other street furniture is in the way; if the front garden is considered too small; if an Article 4 Direction applies or if the amount of on-street parking would be unacceptably reduced.
+Local authorities have to approve most applications for crossovers under the Government’s permitted development rules.
+Grounds for refusal are few: safety if too close to a road junction or bus stop; if a lamppost, tree or other street furniture is in the way; if the front garden is considered too small; if an Article 4 Direction (used in some conservation areas) applies or if the amount of on-street parking would be unacceptably reduced.
 The last two can be legally problematic.

 In London, each borough has its own criteria.
 These can be changed.
-In early 2024, in response to pressure from residents for home charging, Richmond upon Thames reduced its minimum garden size for crossover application by 83%.
+In early 2024, in response to pressure from residents for home charging, Richmond upon Thames reduced its minimum garden size for crossover applications by nearly half.
 This will obviously result in many more paved-over front gardens throughout the borough – with all the resulting problems the Council itself will have to face.
 The situation is increasingly untenable.

 Some boroughs are trying to discourage crossover applications by tightening up their criteria, increasing crossover application and installation charges, and highlighting flood and subsidence risks.
 Some try to clamp down on crossovers illegally constructed without permission.
 Some are trying to include statements about better and smaller front garden parking surfaces in their Local Plans, and front gardens’ importance in responding to the threats of climate change (heat and flooding) and biodiversity loss.